 Once all the Matterhorn Macaroons are covered in their tasty mountain snow, you can claim the peak for Disney with a Mickey flag.
 You can make your own with paper, toothpicks and a marker.
-Or, draw a Mickey head on these flags from Amazon.

 Then, go ahead and enjoy the taste of your conquered coconut mountains.
 They are really quite delicious.
 Just make sure to watch out for any Abominable Snowmans ready to steal your treat!

 Speaking of the Abominable Snowman, keep a careful eye out during your visit to the brand new Guardians of the Galaxy - Mission : BREAKOUT! attraction at Disney California Adventure.
 You might just spot the previous Abominable Snowman, lovingly known as Harold, on display in one of the Collector's tubes.
 It is a fun blast from the past.

 You can experience both the Matterhorn Macaroons at Disneyland and Summer of Heroes at Disney California Adventure this summer!
 Delight your senses with all the deliciousness and fun Disneyland has to offer before hopping over to experience adventure and excitement at Disney California Adventure.
 Disneyland is the place to be this summer and we can help you get there.